 925 Fresnière Rd.

-This orchard is on Ferme Dubeault & Fils offers more than 100 varieties of pumpkin and squash to pick yourself!
-Upon arriving children will be welcomed by Princess Api, the farm’s mascot, get to taste homemade apple bread, watch a puppet show in the magic castle, visit a mini-farm, enjoy a tractor ride, face painting, and of course pick pumpkins.
-Pumpkin picking is offered September through October from 10 a.m. to 5p.m.
+This orchard is on Ferme Dubeault & Fils offers more than 100 varieties of pumpkin and squash to pick yourself.
+Upon arrival, children will be welcomed by Princess Api, the farm’s mascot.
+They can then taste homemade apple bread, watch a puppet show in the magic castle, visit a mini-farm, enjoy a tractor ride, face painting, and pick pumpkins.
+Pumpkin picking is offered September through October from 10 a.m. to 5 p.m.
+La Magie de la Pomme will also host a Pumpkin Festival from Oct.
+12-14 from 11 a.m until 4 p.m.
+Many activities will be taking place over the weekend, including pumpkin carving and decorating.
 Approximately a one-hour drive from Montreal.

 EAST OF MONTREAL

 Le Verger du Flanc Nord